Skip to main content

 • C items: every 180 to 365 days (1 to 2 times per year)

 For a warehouse with 4,000 SKUs split 15 percent A, 30 percent B, 55 percent C, that works out to roughly 50 to 80 counts per working day.
 Two counters at a moderate pace can cover this without disrupting other operations.
+For a more detailed cadence model, use the cycle count frequency guide.

 If you cannot hit those targets yet, do not pick lower frequencies and call it done.
 Pick fewer SKUs in each tier and ramp up from there.
 A program that counts your top 200 SKUs every month is far more useful than one that counts everything once a year.